botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 [PortSwigger Lab: DOM XSS in AngularJS expression with angle brackets and double quotes HTML-encoded](https://portswigger.net/web-security/cross-site-scripting/dom-based/lab-angularjs-expression)

 >Below the target is vulnerable to dom-xss in the stock check function.
-Document.write is the sink used with location.search allowing us to add new value to Javascript variable **storeId**.
+Document.write is the sink used with location.search allowing us to add new value to JavaScript variable **storeId**.

 ```html
 /product?productId=1&storeId="></select><img%20src=1%20onerror=alert(document.cookie)>